sppaskal/demo-tickets-api/README.md

 ## Overview

-This API provides endpoints for user authentication, event browsing, and ticket purchasing.
+This API provides endpoints for user authentication, event browsing/creation/editing, and ticket purchasing.
 It uses SQLite for development and is containerized with Docker for easy setup.

 ## Prerequisites